aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldupdateculturesource/_index.md

 public class FieldUpdateCultureSource
 ```

-A utility class providing constants.
 Indicates what culture to use during field update.
 ## Fields

 | Field | Description |